Helpful Information About Your Child's Surgery

 At Mary Bridge, each child is cared for by a pediatric team dedicated to providing compassionate care of the highest quality.
 Our quality care starts with the expertise of our doctors, nurses, and health care professionals.
 We support our provider teams with the latest technology and facilities that promote collaboration.
 Learn more about the professionals working together as a multidisciplinary team that may care for your child while at Mary Bridge.

 Pre-Surgery/pre-admission tours are provided for children 2 years and older and their families to acquaint them with the hospital/surgery process.
 Case-specific preparations, education and pre-op tours are provided for children and parents.
 Our Child Life Specialists use dolls, books and developmentally appropriate techniques to answer questions about procedures in a way a child can understand.
-All tours are by appointment only. all a Child Life Specialist at 253-403-5315 or 800-552-1419 ext.
-5315 for an appointment.
+All tours are by appointment only.
+Please call a Child Life Specialist at 253-403-5315 for an appointment.

 Important Tips Prior to Surgery